Conky – A Full Guide

 Enable Conky to Start at Boot

-After the launcher has been created, restart the Moksha Desktop.
-Main Menu > About Operating System > Restart Moksha.
+After creating the launcher, restart the Moksha Desktop (Main Menu > About Operating System > Restart Moksha)

 Conky Transparency